How to Buy Apple Shares (AAPL) in UK | Beginner’s Guide

 - Credit Cards

 - UK Bank Transfer

-As soon as your eToro brokerage account has been funded, you can then buy Apple shares.
-Firstly, enter ‘Apple’ into the search box at the top of the page.
-Once the result pops up (as per the screenshot below), click it.
+As soon as your brokerage account has been funded, you can then buy Apple shares.
+Firstly, enter ‘Apple’ into the search box on your trading dashboard.
+Once the result pops up, click it.

 You will then see an order box.
 If you are happy to take the current market price on Apple, all you need to do is enter the amount that you wish to invest.
-You don’t need to buy a full share.
-Instead, you can invest from just $50.
 To complete your Apple share purchase, click on the ‘Open Trade’ button.

 Note: If you are buying Apple shares outside of standard market hours (9.30 am to 5 pm, Eastern Standard Time), you will need to click on ‘Set Order’.
 Your Apple share purchased will then be completed when the markets open.

-It should come as no surprise to learn that Apple is often regarded as one of the best shares to buy in 2020.
-With a market capitalization of over $1.6 trillion, there really is knowing just how big this tech giant can become.
+It should come as no surprise to learn that Apple is one of the most popular shares with equity investors.
+With a market capitalization of over $1.6 trillion, there really is no knowing just how big this tech giant can become.
 When you factor in its cash reserves of just under $200 billion, Apple is armed with all of the required tools to continue its diversification and acquisition objectives.

 This is crucial for Apple shareholders, as it reduces the risks of being overexposed to its core iPhone division.
 As such, Apple services – such as its TV and gaming streaming subscriptions, continues to grow year-on-year.

 Other Tech Shares

 Looking to invest in other tech shares?
 Check out the companies below.